infinum/frontend-handbook/React/Testing best practices.md

 ### SWR testing

-To use swr in your tests, add `SWRConfig` to your `AllProviders` mock with following setup (note: your cases could require more customization):
+To use SWR in your tests, add `SWRConfig` to your `AllProviders` mock with the following setup (note: your cases could require more customization):

 ```tsx